DCC-EX/dcc-ex.github.io/docs/ex-turntable/overview.md

 full rotation as this is calculated by \|EX-TT\| the first time it starts up and performs the calibration sequence.
-You will see the number displayed in the serial console as outlined in `ex-turntable/assembly:first start and automatic calibration`{.interpreted-text role="ref"}.
+You will see the number displayed in the serial console as outlined in `ex-turntable/assembly:first start and automatic calibration`.
 ::::

 In \|EX-TT\|, at startup, the turntable will rotate until such time as